 In the first weeks, try to nurse your baby at least 8-12 times a day.
 Your baby may be really sleepy the first few days after birth.
 A sleepy baby will not feed well.
-Taking the blanket off, changing the diaper or stroking the soles of the feet are good ways to wake a baby.
+Changing the diaper or stroking the soles of the feet are good ways to wake a baby.